 THE GRAND TOUR – Incl.
 Naadam Festival

 A Mongolia tour of epic proportions – extensive, well-paced and varied.
 From the the southern desert plains of the Gobi to the rugged northern shores of Lake Khovsgol, and everything in between.
 A fascinating overland adventure through Mongolia’s diverse landscapes, with authentic local nomadic experiences and characterful varied camp accommodation.
-The first trip experiences the festivities of a rural Naadam Festival by Lake Khovsgol and the second includes the unique spectacle of the Horse Festival in central Mongolia.
+The first trip showcases the festivities of a rural Naadam Festival by Lake Khovsgol and the second includes the unique spectacle of the Horse Festival in central Mongolia.

 COLOURS OF NAADAM – NORTHERN LAKES

 The flamboyant festivities of Naadam form the centrepiece to this summer voyage through rural Mongolia – where the atmosphere of celebration is matched by the hue of the countryside filled with the colours and scents of summer.
 Begin with a trip to Terelj and the Chinggis Statue, before journeying by train to the wonderful wilderness of the Gobi Desert and the nature reserve of Ikh Nart.
 Continue south and enjoy Naadam at the provincial capital of Dalanzadgad, then explore the dunes and canyons of the majestic Gobi Desert.
 Head north to the valleys of Arkhangai, the site of Genghis Khan’s ancient capital at Kharkhorin, Erdene Zuu Monastery and Khogno Khaan Mountain.